Tawa, New Zealand: Name origin and local government

-Before 1959, "Tawa" was known as "Tawa Flat", a reference to the flat and arable floor of the valley as it widened out in the Tawa area.
-The first known use of the name "Tawa Flat" was by John Woodman who used it as his address in the Electoral Roll for the Wellington Country District, published in the Wellington Provincial Gazette of 28 August 1854.
+Before 1959, Tawa was known as Tawa Flat, thought to be a reference to the Tawa trees that grew there and the flat and arable floor of the valley as it widened out in the Tawa area.
+The first known use of the name "Tawa Flat" was by John Woodman who used it as his address in the electoral roll for the Wellington Country District, published in the Wellington Provincial Gazette of 28 August 1854.
 As others living in the area gave their address in the 1854 roll as "Porirua Road", it is possible that John Woodman was the originator of the name.

-When New Zealand became a separate Colony from New South Wales in 1841, the Royal Charter established three provinces.
+When New Zealand became a separate Colony from New South Wales in 1841, the royal charter established three provinces.
 The Tawa area became part of New Munster which included that part of the North Island south of the Patea River and the whole of the South Island.
-In 1846 the British Parliament passed the first New Zealand Constitution Act which reformed the provinces and the Tawa area became part of New Ulster which now included all of the North Island.
-The provinces were reformed again with the New Zealand Constitution Act of 1852 which established six provinces with Tawa included in the Wellington Province.
+In 1846 the British Parliament passed the first constitution act, the New Zealand Constitution Act 1846 which reformed the provinces and the Tawa area became part of New Ulster which now included all of the North Island.
+The provinces were reformed again with the New Zealand Constitution Act 1852 which established six provinces with Tawa included in the Wellington Province.
 Provincial Government was abolished in 1876 and replaced with 36 borough councils and 63 county councils.
 The Tawa area became part of the Porirua Riding of the Hutt County, formed in 1877.
 The Hutt County covered all the area south of the Waikanae River and West of the Remutaka Ranges that lay outside of Wellington City.
 As the population of local areas grew, a number of local boroughs were split off from the Hutt County.
 In 1908, a smaller Makara County with offices in Porirua was formed from the Mākara and Porirua Ridings or the south-western part of the Hutt County.
-The new Makara County included Porirua, Titahi Bay, and Tawa Flat, and all of the area to the south lying to the west of Wellington City outside the areas covered by Wellington City and the new and independent boroughs of Miramar, Karori, Onslow, and Johnsonville.
+The new Makara County included Porirua, Tītahi Bay, and Tawa Flat, and all of the area to the south lying to the west of Wellington City outside the areas covered by Wellington City and the new and independent boroughs of Miramar, Karori, Onslow, and Johnsonville.

 In 1939, northern Tawa valley residents seeking to give a separate name to the northern part of the Tawa district met.
 They chose "Linden", from "Linden Vale", the name of the home of Mr Stuart Duncan, but originally named by Mr. Charles Duncan, a nurseryman.
 The name "Linden" was adopted in 1940 and the first Linden railway station was opened on 30 April 1941.
 In 1948, the Tawa Flat and Linden Progressive Associations and Porirua interests, led by Arthur Carman and Percy Clark, made a representation to the Local Government Commission asking for a single borough covering the whole of the Porirua Basin.